escalopa/prayer-bot/README.md

 - [x] remind about gomaa prayer on friday

 ### Version 3 Milestones 🏁
-- [ ] Add time keyboard to `/prayersdate` command
+- [ ] Add time keyboard to `/date` command
+- [x] Remove selection message for `/date` & `/lang` after the use interacts with the message or timeout
+- [ ] On new user commands terminate other going channels that are listening to the chat
-- [ ] Add feature to delete old prayer time message when new one is sent
+- [x] Add feature to delete old prayer time message when new one is sent
 - [x] Add feature to send all subscribers a message from admin
 - [x] Add feature to get count of subscribers for admin
 - [x] Write more robust tests for core features